-Retained earnings (RE) is the term used to describe the account that reports the total amount of reinvested earnings and/or losses of a firm over its entire life.
+Retained earnings (RE) is the total amount of reinvested earnings and/or losses of a firm over its entire life.
 The account is also referred to as earned surplus.
-It is conceivable that a bias would be created by a substantial reorganization or stock dividend and appropriate readjustments should, in the event of this happening, be made to the accounts.
+This is a measure of cumulative profitability over time.
+The age of a firm is implicitly considered in this ratio.
+It is likely that a bias would be created by a substantial reorganization or stock dividend and appropriate readjustments should, in the event of this happening, be made to the accounts.